 Because of that, you may actually see a higher monthly payment amount with your Marcus personal loan.
 But if you look at how much money you’ll spend on interest compared to a higher-interest credit card (particularly when only making the minimum payments), you may be surprised.

 Play around with some interest calculators to compare figures using your exact financial situation.
-A personal loan is definitely worth considering, especially if you’re committed to aggressively paying down your credit card debt as quickly (and cheaply) as possible.
+Personal loans are definitely worth considering, especially if you’re committed to aggressively paying down your credit card debt as quickly (and cheaply) as possible.

 Who shouldn’t get a Marcus personal loan?